PixelMuratori/UsdPython/README.md

 ## 📜 License

-Based on Pixar USD (Apache 2.0)<br>
+MIT License

-LICENSE and NOTICE files are included in this package.<br>
+OpenUSD LICENSE and NOTICE files are included in this package.

-You may use, modify, and redistribute this package according to the Apache 2.0 terms.
+Other licenses for OpenUSD dependencies are listed in their full license file, distributed with the python package.